-14.6 Team members in uniform, coaches, managers, and up to 20 cheerleaders accompanying the team will be admitted free of charge to each game.
-Bands and other musical groups, noisemakers that might interfere with the performance of the game, and banners, balloons or streamers are prohibited and each school principal is responsible for compliance with this regulation.
+14.6 Team members in uniform, coaches, managers, accompanying the team will be admitted free of charge to each game.
+Bands and other musical groups, noisemakers that might interfere with the performance of the game, and, balloons or streamers are prohibited and each school principal is responsible for compliance with this regulation.